 PRAISE FOR RANSACKER

-“A terrific follow-up to Berserker, full of adventure, magic, and deep family loyalty.” —Booklist
+“[Sissel] makes for a wonderfully flawed and complex heroine.
+A terrific follow-up to Berserker, full of adventure, magic, and deep family loyalty.” —Booklist

 WHAT READERS ARE SAYING

 “A great follow up to the first book.
 The action is there and I found myself comparing it to the hit Outlander at the end.
 This idea of romance, set in a whirlwind adventurous/rugged setting, with magic, seems to fit that bill.
 Highly recommend.” —Amy, Goodreads Reviewer

 “A very unique YA series… If you enjoyed Beserker, definitely pick this up.” —Theresa, Goodreads Reviewer

 “As soon as I saw that Berserker was being promoted as Norse mythology meets western novel, I knew I had to read it.
 To my delight, it turned out exactly as promised and Emmy Laybourne did a fantastic job of weaving those two disparate genres together.
 Berserker was a surprisingly touching story that was full of adventure, family, and magic.” — Tara, Spinatale Reviews

 “This singularly unique reading experience combines super-cool settings, real history and jaw-dropping action sequences in a way that that is as rare as a pearl in an oyster and just as perfect.
 I have really enjoyed the author’s other books, but this is some next-level stuff.
 Darn you, Emmy Laybourne!
 You have spoiled the rest of my summer reading stack! — Jen Hubert, Reading Rants

 “What a great, gripping, thrilling read!!!
 Emmy Laybourne really knows how to pull the reader in with the Norse/Viking mythology.
 I could not put this book down…” — B. J. Neary, Amazon Reviewer